pauldotyu/azure-redcap-paas/Terraform/README.md

 Before you begin, make sure you have the following:

 - Understanding of and/or experience with Terraform
+- Implementation of Azure Enterprise Scale Landing Zones
+    - To keep consistent with Terrafrom tooling, you may want to implement this module for ESLZ (https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest)
 - Hub/Spoke network topology.
     - The hub virtual network will need to have a firewall in place.
     - If your Active Directory Domain Controller or Azure AD Domain Services is in another spoke network, you'll need to have routes in place to ensure transitive networking is enabled from the REDCap spoke networks and the AD servers.